wp-plugins/media-from-ftp/readme.txt

 * Change the date/time.
 * Work with [DateTimePicker](http://xdsoft.net/jqplugins/datetimepicker/). jQuery plugin select date/time.
 * If use the Schedule options, can periodically run.
+* The execution of the command line is supported.(mediafromftpcmd.php)

 Why I made this?
 In the media uploader, you may not be able to upload by the environment of server.